KiLLAAA/LCD_UC1609/README.md

 ---

-- works with 19264-05 v3 display from AliExpress, be cautious about 3.3V and 5V versions
+- driver library for 19264-05 v3 display from AliExpress, be cautious about 3.3V and 5V versions
 - compatible with [Adafruit GFX](https://github.com/adafruit/Adafruit-GFX-Library) - sketches using other common displays like OLED SSD1306 can be easily ported
 - mirroring, inverse display and other features supported
 - can work with none, single or multiple buffers
 - buffers can be placed in external SPI SRAM!
+- supported most of the SPI SRAM chips available today

 ### SUPPORTED HARDWARE
 | MCU | State |